-CryptoRocket (“the Company”) aims to prevent, detect and not knowingly facilitate money laundering and terrorism financing activities.
+CryptoRocket (“the Company”) aims to prevent and detect money laundering and terrorism activities.
 The Company does this to protect its reputation, to comply with relevant laws and requirements, as well as to be a good corporate citizen.
 The Company also aims to comply with anti-money laundering (“AML”) and counter-terrorism financing (“CTF”) recommendations in a way that complements business priorities.

 These policies are to be read by and adhered to by all employees and officers of the Company.
 Any employee found not to be adhering to these policies and procedures will face severe disciplinary action.
 It is the policy of the Company and its Collaborators to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.